UK athletes told to cut ties with Reider

 Reider has coached several elite track and field athletes, including British duo Adam Gemili and Daryll Neita.

-The American, 51, told the Guardian the investigation was "news to me".
+His lawyer says no formal allegations have been made against his client.

+Ryan Stevens said it was "unfair to drag Rana's reputation through the mud" before an investigation had happened.

-In a statement, UK Athletics told its athletes to "cease all association" with him until the investigation ends.
+In a statement, UK Athletics told its athletes to "cease all association" with Reider until the investigation ends, even though the American, 51, told the Guardian the investigation was "news to me".

-It read: "As part of UK Athletics commitment to ensuring appropriate conduct is consistent across all areas without any exceptions, we completed additional due diligence where issues have been raised about the support personnel of UK athletes.
+The statement read: "As part of UK Athletics commitment to ensuring appropriate conduct is consistent across all areas without any exceptions, we completed additional due diligence where issues have been raised about the support personnel of UK athletes.

 "Following information from the US Centre for SafeSport that multiple complaints of sexual misconduct have been made against coach Rana Reider and that an investigation in the US is imminent, UK Athletics has informed UK athletes currently being coached by him to cease all association until the conclusion of this process."